Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Introduction

 \subsection{Contributions}

-In this paper, we propose a novel method for analyzing ultra-high-dimensional -omics data that directly fits a sparse multivariate model on individual-level data, rather than relying on the standard two-step GWAS-plus-PRS pipeline.
-Our work focuses on constructing polygenic risk scores (PRS) from biobank-scale SNP data, where both sparsity and interpretability of selected variants are crucial.
-We present an adaptation of Univariate-Guided Sparse Regression (uniLasso) \citep{uniLasso} tailored for this challenging data regime.
+In this paper, we implement a novel method for analyzing ultra-high-dimensional -omics data that directly fits a multivariate model on individual-level data, rather than relying on the standard two-step GWAS-plus-PRS pipeline.
+We present an adaptation of Univariate-Guided Sparse Regression (uniLasso) \citep{uniLasso} tailored for biobank-scale SNP data.
 Empirically, uniLasso achieves predictive performance comparable to existing methods but with ~40\% fewer predictors, significantly improving the interpretability of the results.

 Additionally, we consider the integration of external data sources to further enhance predictive accuracy.
 In biomedical research, privacy regulations often prevent the sharing of raw data, so researchers sometimes may only provide summary statistics rather than entire data sets.

-Following the approach proposed in \cite{uniLasso}, we demonstrate how to incorporate external scores from independent datasets into the uniLasso pipeline, bolstering predictions.
+Following the approach proposed in \cite{uniLasso}, we demonstrate how to incorporate external scores from independent datasets into the uniLasso pipeline, bolstering polygenic risk score (PRS) predictions.
 We show how these external scores can be combined with individual-level data in a single sparse multivariate model, rather than as a separate post-GWAS step.

 This paper is organized as follows: Section \ref{sec: proposal} introduces our adaptation of the uniLasso algorithm, beginning with a brief recap of the standard method before describing how we extend it to both continuous and binary response variables in ultra-high-dimensions.
 In Section \ref{sec: Biobank analysis} we then demonstrate its practical use through an application to the UK Biobank.
 We outline how to incorporate external scores and present additional experiments highlighting their benefits in Section \ref{sec: external scores}.
 Section \ref{sec: comparison summary} summarizes comparisons of uniLasso to other approaches for constructing polygenic risk scores.
 Finally we outline future challenges in Section \ref{sec: discussion}.